 Inspired by this story?

 For more information about marine technology please visit our BEng (Hons) Marine Technology course page.
-For more information about our range of courses within the School of Engineering please visit the school page.
+For more information about our range of courses within the School of Engineering, Computing and Mathematics please visit the school page.

 Want to find similar alumni?